im-machakata/fees-man/.github/README.md

 ![login screenshot](./screenshot.jpg)

-**DISCLAIMER:** This is Work In Progess, functionality and features may be broken or still under development.
+**DISCLAIMER:** While the basic features are working, there are some features that still need to be worked on.

 ## About App